OnlyJundong/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 In this non-record submission I study how H-Net's dynamic chunking compares on **raw bytes (`byte260`)** vs **pre-tokenized subwords (`sp1024`)**, using the same 1-stage 9-layer H-Net backbone.

-The best `byte260` run reaches **1.4116 ± 0.013 BPB** at **15.78 MB** in the 10-minute setting on **8×H100**, while a 4-hour extended run reaches **1.3595 BPB**.
-Across **20 matched runs** over 4 hyperparameters, the byte-level model learns **whitespace-aligned, word-like boundaries** directly from raw bytes.
-At the same time, the subword-level (`sp1024`) model shows a different chunking pattern over already-tokenized inputs.
+The best `byte260` run reaches **1.4116 ± 0.013 BPB** at **15.78 MB** under the 10-minute budget on **8×H100**, and when extended to 4 hours, it lands at **1.3595 BPB**.
+Across **20 matched runs** covering four hyperparameter settings, the byte-level H-Net ends up learning **whitespace-aligned, word-like boundaries** from raw bytes only.
+At the same time, the subword-level (`sp1024`) H-Net shows a different chunking pattern over already-tokenized inputs.

-This submission also adds:
+This submission includes:
-- a matched `byte260` vs `sp1024` ablation study
+- a matched `byte260` vs `sp1024` ablation
-- quantitative boundary metrics (whitespace agreement, chunk-size coefficient of variation)
+- boundary metrics (whitespace agreement and chunk-size coefficient of variation)
-- qualitative boundary visualizations
+- boundary visualizations - qualitative examples
-- a working multi-GPU DDP training ( using padded chunk sequences).
+- working multi-GPU DDP training (using padded chunk sequences)

 ## Key Results (≤16MB)